Circuto de Madrid

 Soft Sport Tires for most of the

-Hard Sport tires for the Aventador and Gallardo.
+Hard Sport tires for the Aventador, Gallardo, and Murcielago LP.
 These cars can go stock, otherwise.
-Stock tranny,

 Close-ratio gearing for some.